Home » Policies

 Order of Funds to be Returned

-In accordance with federal regulations, the calculated amount of the R2T4 Funds (unearned aid) will be allocated in the following order:
+According to federal regulations, the calculated amount of the R2T4 Funds (unearned aid) is to be allocated in the following order:

 • Unsubsidized Federal Stafford Loans